 Carbone Stellaire

 The carbon contained in the steel of my blades comes straight from the heart of the stars.
 It is the "triple alpha" reaction that produces it.
 And when a supernova explodes it is disseminated throughout the universe ... to end up in my knives.
 "Carbone Stellaire" recalls this process that is both primary and powerful.
 A knife is indeed that: primary and powerful.
 I make them by hand.
 I forge my blades with a manual hammer and I put my DNA into them.
-You will find my 3 ranges below, and if you do not find what you are looking for, contact me for a personalized project.
+You will find all my knife collections down below, and if you do not find what you are looking for, contact me for a personalized project.
 Enjoy your visit🖖🏻.

 PS: Follow my work on Instagram.

-Discover the 3 collections of knives
+Discover all the collections of knives

 Edge Of Space